Schulmädchen-Report

 Schulmädchen-Report: Was Eltern nicht für möglich halten (Schoolgirl Report Part 1: What Parents Don't Think Is Possible) (UK release title: Confessions of a Sixth Form Girl) is a 1970 West German sex report film directed by Ernst Hofbauer and produced by Wolf C. Hartwig.

 Background

 The film is a pseudo-documentary loosely based on the non-fictional book Schulmädchen-Report by sexologist :de:Günther Hunold.
-Published by Kindler Verlag (Munich) the same year, the book presented interviews with twelve teenage girls on their sexual lives.
+Published by Kindler Verlag in Munich in the same year, the book presented interviews with twelve teenage girls on their sexual lives.

 Reception

 The film was a commercial success in 1970, topping the German cinema charts for weeks, becoming the first in a series that would last thirteen titles until 1980.

 Musical score

 The music by Gert Wilden combined beat lounge and acid rock.